If your merchant account was shut down today and you could no longer accept credit cards,

 Those options have been expensive, unreliable and ultimately resulted in a huge expenditure of time and money for CBD entrepreneurs who used those options.
 FINALLY, we have the first 100% above board, legal CBD merchant accounts in the US & Canada.
 You can process credit cards for your CBD business without issue.

-Are you a CBD business looking for a payment processor?
 This can be difficult for many CBD companies due to their designation as “high risk,” but it doesn’t have to be.

 ‘High Risk’ carries negative connotations that can seem like a mountain-sized obstacle.
 The best way to overcome any challenge is to find the right tools.
 Finding the right payment processor is like grabbing the perfect tool for the job ahead of you.
 Trusting that the processor has the experience to guide you along the path can be stressful.
 Remember, choosing the right processor can take a lot of that stress out of your decisions.